-Fifteen years ago Tuesday, on January 12, 2001, Disney Channel viewers first met Lizzie McGuire.
-Tweens across America rejoiced in seeing a girl who so resembled their own awkward selves on television — but with a wardrobe that was the stuff that dreams are made of.
+On January 12, 2001, when Disney Channel viewers first met Lizzie McGuire, tweens across America rejoiced to see a girl who so resembled their own awkward selves on television — but with a wardrobe that was the stuff that dreams are made of.
 Here, we’ve gathered 17 of the most inspired outfits from noted bandana enthusiast, bold mixer of prints, and diligent non–outfit repeater (except just that one time) Lizzie McGuire.

 Lizzie gets off to a rough sartorial start in the series’ second episode, in which Mrs. McGuire orders our protagonist to wear this nightmarish unicorn sweater from Gammy McGuire for school picture day.
 Not pictured: the blouse she borrowed from the drama club that got splattered with green paint when she protected Miranda from Kate’s attempted outfit sabotage.
 Friendship is always the best look!

 When Lizzie becomes a model and everyone starts treating her differently, she amps up the diva-tude to get the message across to Gordo and Miranda that she wants them to be her friends, not her “people.”
 Here she is in full top-model mode.
 You can tell she means business because her eye shadow matches her feathered kimono.

 Lizzie wore this cute and casual overall outfit (plus half-up hair in two tiny braided buns) when she tie-dyed her sheets with Gordo in lieu of attending Danny Kessler’s pool party.
 Hilary Duff herself is such a fan of this early Lizzie look, she recreated it as an adult.